phillee62/LSKF_circadian/README.md

 ### Output files
 visualiation: Visualization of the level set ellipsoids on x,xc plane are plotted for each day.
 Blue ellipsoids correspond to the propagation before the correction (i.e., during the time-update step).
 Red ellipsoids correspond to the propagation after the correction (i.e., after the measurement-update step).
 Set varialbe "plotLevelSet" as 0 to turn off visaulizations.

-hr_phase_result.csv: This is the .csv output file from LSM_hr_estimator_v9.m that contains information about heart rate phase, heart rate phase uncertainty, and heart rate circadian rhythm paramters.
+hr_phase_result.csv: This is the .csv output file from bayes_hr_estimator.m that contains information about heart rate phase, heart rate phase uncertainty, and heart rate circadian rhythm paramters.

 result.csv: This is the main result file that from the LSKF_circadian.m.
 Each column corresponds to the date of the data collection.
 The columns contain information about the
 • corrected circadian phase and uncertainty of the master clock (i.e., after the measurement-update step)